explosion/spacy-course/chapters/en/chapter4.md

 <exercise id="2" title="Training and evaluation data">

-To train a model, you typically need training data _and_ a development for for evaluation.
+To train a model, you typically need training data _and_ a development for evaluation.
 What is this evaluation data used for?

 <choice>